-Following a detailed assessment and analysis of data accumulated over the last five years (2015 - 2019) RAF Mildenhall Fire Department has shown improvements in alarm handling and turnout times in regards to Structural and EMS response, which reflects on new dispatch procedures and training implemented in 2019.
-A shortfall still exists in our response to Unannounced Aircraft emergencies; the main area in need of improvement is the travel time to the aircraft.
-Due to the infrequency of Unannounced Aircraft Rescue and Firefighting (ARFF) responses at RAF Mildenhall (10 in 2019), it only takes one slow response to have a big impact on our response data.
-RAFM F&ES has investigated this shortfall and discovered a rare occurrence in our dispatch data where a delayed response to an Unannouced Aircraft Emergency had not highlighted the cause for that delay.
-New training is currently being rolled out to Dispatch Operators which will rectify any such anomalies impacting our response times by ensuring any delays getting to the aircraft are documented.
+Following a detailed assessment and analysis of data accumulated over the last five years (2016 - 2020) RAF Mildenhall Fire Department has shown a small fluctuation in alarm handling and turnout times in regards to Structural and EMS response, but still managing to achieve well under the 7 minute Total Response Time.
+A shortfall still exists in our response to Unannounced Aircraft emergencies though; the main area in need of improvement is the travel time to the aircraft.
+Due to the infrequency of Unannounced Aircraft Rescue and Firefighting (ARFF) responses at RAF Mildenhall (total of 3 in 2017), it only takes one slow response to have a big impact on our response data.
+RAFM F&ES has investigated this shortfall and discovered a rare occurrence in our dispatch data from 2019 where a delayed response to an Unannounced Aircraft Emergency had not highlighted the cause for that delay.
+New training has since been rolled out to Dispatch Operators which will rectify any such anomalies impacting our response times by ensuring any delays getting to the aircraft are documented.
+This last year has already highlighted an improvement in such travel times.